-Fee: $75 for those in the California library community and Infopeople Partners, $150 for all others (about payment)
+Fee: $75 for those in the California library community and Infopeople Partners, $150 for all others.

-Libraries of all types provide information (reference) services to their users.
-To provide effective reference requires staff who understand and can apply the underlying values and methods as they assist users in finding the best possible resources to meet their information needs.
+Libraries of all types provide reference services to their users.
+To provide effective reference requires staff who understand and can apply the underlying values and methods needed to assist users in finding the best possible resources to meet their information needs.

 - Are you stepping into the role of providing reference assistance for the first time in your library career?

-- Is it time to brush up on your basic skills because you are returning to work in a capacity that includes reference work with library users?
+- Is it time to brush up on your basic skills because you are returning to work at the reference desk?

 - Do you want to be able to quickly identify and locate information in all formats?

-Whether you have been recently promoted to support direct information (reference) services, or are returning to reference work some years after you completed your library degree, you’ll need a clear understanding of how to determine the real information need behind users’ questions and where to look for authoritative answers.
-This course will acquaint you with why, when and how to do an effective reference interview, which resources are best suited to which types of reference questions, how to use both print and web-based resources appropriate to the user’s need, and how reference work fits into the mission of your library.
-You’ll learn how the physical layout of your library, and signage and shelving for various collections can impact its delivery of information services.
-You’ll become familiar with alternative methods for delivering information when its needed, such as email, chat and instant messaging, to help your users no matter where they are or when the library is open.
+Whether you have been recently promoted to support reference services, or are returning to reference work some years after you completed your library degree, you'll need a clear understanding of how to determine the real information need behind users' questions and where to look for authoritative answers.
+This course will acquaint you with why, when, and how to do an effective reference interview, which resources are best suited to which types of reference questions, how to use both print and Web-based resources appropriate to the user's need, and how reference work fits into the mission of your library.
+You'll learn how the physical layout of your library, and signage and shelving for various collections can impact reference service.
+You'll become familiar with alternative methods for delivering reference, such as email, chat and instant messaging, to help your users no matter where they are or when the library is open.

-Course Description: This online course will provide you with opportunities to learn and practice an effective reference interview, as well as to explore a wide variety of print and web-based tools.
+Course Description: This online course will provide you with opportunities to learn and practice an effective reference interview, as well as to explore a wide variety of print and Web-based reference tools.
 Through individual and group exercises, you will discover ways to assist diverse groups of users, including those with physical disabilities and those with whom you do not share a common language.
-You will learn to think like an indexer and apply that perspective to your information hunting in response to reference questions.
-We will spend time examining and using a variety of print and web-based resources, as well as specialized resources for government research, and inquiries about images or sounds.
+You will learn to think like an indexer and apply that perspective to answering reference questions.
+We will spend time examining specialized resources for homework help, government research, and inquiries about images or sounds.
 The instructor will provide sample policies, templates, tip sheets and a webliography, as well as simple, practical techniques that can be applied immediately.

-During the course, you will be doing exercises and participating in discussion forums.
-There will be one online meeting held as part of the online learning process.
+During the course, you will be doing exercises and taking quizzes.
+You will also participate in weekly online discussion forums as part of the online learning process.

-Preliminary Course Outline: Using an Internet connection and web browser, you will log in to the Infopeople online learning site and complete the following learning modules:
+Preliminary Course Outline: Using your web browser and your Internet connection, you will log in to the Infopeople online learning site and complete the following learning modules:

 - Goals and components of an effective reference interview